Betsy Gray: Legend of the rebel heroine

 The most frequently cited source for the story of the rebel heroine is Wesley Guard Lyttle’s Betsy Gray or Hearts of Down: a Tale of Ninety-Eight which appeared in 1888 and was last reprinted in 2008.
 It includes the "Ballad of Betsy Gray" commemorating "the pride of Down" who, following her appearance amidst the "gory fray" at Ballynahinch, is cut down (with "freedom's dreams") alongside "her sweetheart, Willie Boal" and her brother by government "Yeos" (Yeomanry).
-Lyttle claims that the "ballad was still familiar in thousands of homes", but he gives no information on the ballad itself in terms of composer or from what source he received it.
+Lyttle claims that the "ballad was still familiar in thousands of homes", but he gives no information on the ballad itself in terms of the composer or from what source he received it.

 Lyttle was a local newspaper editor (the North Down Herald) but also a writer: his Hearts of Down in which Betsy, "possessed of wondrous beauty ... enriched and enhanced by a warm heart, an ardent temperament", rides into battle in a green silk dress and brandishing a sword, is his "third novel".
 But in his preface, Lyttle claimed that he obtained his facts from reliable sources ("relations of the sufferers in the '98 rebellion were interviewed and places written of were all visited").
 It is also the case that the bones of his "classic" tale were already in print.
 M'Comb's Guide to Belfast... and Adjoining Districts published in 1861 draws on McSimin's sketches of the rebellion (1849) and on a New and Popular History of Ireland (1857) to render a broadly comparable account.

-According to Lyttle Betsy, the daughter of Hans Gray, a Presbyterian farmer, goes into battle "with a brother and lover, determined to share their fate, mounted on a pony, and bearing a green flag".
+According to Lyttle, Betsy, the daughter of Hans Gray, a Presbyterian farmer, goes into battle "with a brother and lover, determined to share their fate, mounted on a pony, and bearing a green flag".
 After the rebel rout, the three are overtaken by a detachment of the Hillsborough Yeomanry Infantry.
 The two men are killed pleading for her liberty, and Betsy, after having her gloved hand severed by a sword, is shot through the head.
-The wife of one of the Yeoman, James Little, is afterwards seen wearing the girl's ear rings and green petticoat.
+The wife of one of the Yeoman, James Little, is afterwards seen wearing the girl's earrings and green petticoat.
 In a divided community, parishioners in their Annahilt Church would refuse to sit with the Littles in the same pew.
-While loyalists made "Bessie" the subject of "rude ballads", in "many a cottage" there was to seen hanging "a rough map representing the battle scene with our heroine mounted on a pony and bearing a green flag".
+While loyalists made "Bessie" the subject of "rude ballads", in "many a cottage" there was to be seen hanging "a rough map representing the battle scene with our heroine mounted on a pony and bearing a green flag".

 Similar heroines, with comparable tales, appear in other theatres of the 1798 rebellion: Suzy Toole in Wicklow, Mary Doyle at the Battle of New Ross, and Molly Weston (upon a white horse and dressed in green) at the Battle of Tara Hill.